EXEDInternet/WP-Site-Last-Modified/readme.txt

 == Changelog ==
 = 1.0 =
-Version 1.0: first release, supplying template function and shortcode
+First release, supplying template function and shortcode to display the date your site was last modified.

-= 1.0.1 =
-Improved readme.txt, no code changes

-= 1.0.2 =
+= 1.0.3 =
-Improved readme.txt, no code changes
+Improved readme